Financial Aid Code of Conduct

 Opportunity Pool Loan

-American Sentinel University will not request or accept from any lender, guarantor or servicer of student loans any assistance with call center staffing or financial aid office staffing.
-The university also prohibits employees, representatives or agents of any lender, guarantor or servicer of student’s loans from identifying themselves to students or their parents as employees, representatives or agents of the university.
+American Sentinel will not request or accept from any lender, guarantor or servicer of student loans any assistance with call center staffing or financial aid office staffing.
+The college also prohibits employees, representatives or agents of any lender, guarantor or servicer of student’s loans from identifying themselves to students or their parents as employees, representatives or agents of the college.

 Advisory Board Compensation